 Insurance for Startup Hedge Funds

-What Insurance Coverages Do You Really Need?
+You’re Startup Hedge Fund: What Insurance Coverages Do You Really Need?

+Updated for clarity on January 21, 2025.
 Before you open the doors to your new venture, there’s a couple of basic insurance coverages you’ll need to get started, which we’ll itemize below:

-• In addition to liability protection, the BOP policy will protect your hedge fund for loss of business personal property (office contents) like computers, office supplies, furniture, fixtures, etc. These should all be insured at their replacement cost.
+• In addition to liability protection, the BOP policy will protect your hedge fund from loss of business personal property (office contents) like computers, office supplies, furniture, fixtures, etc. These should all be insured at their replacement cost.

-• The cost of a business owners or BOP policy for a new fund will run around $1,000 to $3,000 per year.
+• The cost of a business owner’s or BOP policy for a new fund will run around $1,000 to $3,000 per year.

 • The third coverage part we recommend on day one for a new hedge fund is Cyber Insurance.
 The risks associated with cyber are very significant, and coverage is relatively inexpensive.
 A good cyber policy with limits of $1,000,000 may be as little as $2,000 per year so we see this as almost mandatory.